-So, you’ve had your offer accepted on a property, however, is the house actually worth what you’ve said you’ll pay for it?
+You have had an offer accepted on a property but, is the house actually worth what you’ve said you’ll pay for it?

-There are three main types of property surveys: Mortgage Valuations, Homebuyer’s Report and Full Structural Survey.
-Sometimes, a property survey can be carried out free of charge, it depends on the lender that you use.
+The different types of property surveys include Mortgage Valuations, Homebuyer’s Report and Full Structural Survey.
+In some cases, a property survey can be carried out free of charge depending on the lender that you use.

-If you discover something on your survey about your property that you weren’t told about, by law you are allowed to approach the seller and work out an alternative price if necessary.
+In the event that you find something on your survey about your property that you weren’t informed about, by law, you are allowed to approach the seller and work out an alternative price, if necessary.

-Mortgage Valuations are the simplest type of property survey.
-These are carried out just to work out how much a property is actually worth.
-Your lender will need to ensure that the property price matches how much you are set to borrow from them.
-For example, if you put in an offer above the property’s actual value, the seller will likely accept your offer, however, your lender won’t.
-Unless you have the funds to make up the difference the lender will pull out of the deal.
+The simplest type of survey is Mortgage Valuations.
+This is carried out to determine how much a property is actually worth.
+It’s helpful for the lender as they need to be sure that the property price matches how much you are set to borrow from them.
+For instance, if you put in an offer above the property’s actual value, it’s likely the seller will accept your offer, but your lender won’t.
+Unless you have the funds to make up the difference the lender will put out of the deal.
 This is called a down valuation.

-Unfortunately, this type of survey will not point out unobvious repairs and damages.
-However, it can inform you of clear structural defects that will require a further look at.
-For further property investigation, you will be required to pay more to upgrade your survey.
-In the long run, this may be worth it.
+The one drawback with this type of survey is that it will only point out obvious repairs and damages so will lack depth.
+On the other hand, it does highlight any clear structural defects that will require a further look at.
+If you are wanting a more in-depth property assessment, you will need to pay more to upgrade your survey.
+It may be more expensive but, it may benefit you in the long run.

-As a Mortgage Broker in Birmingham, if you’ve made an offer on an older building, we would strongly advise that you take up a Full Structural Survey.
+When it comes to making an offer on an older building, as a Mortgage Broker in Birmingham, we strongly advise you to take up a Full Structural Survey.

-This is the most expensive property survey because the whole property is surveyed.
-It will also provide the biggest insight to the property out of the three main surveys, highlighting what condition the property is in and what changes need to be made if the property purchase goes through.
+Because the whole property is surveyed, this is the most pricey of property surveys.
+A Full Structural Survey will also provide an in-depth insight to the property compared to the three main surveys.
+The survey will highlight what condition the property is in and what changes need to be made if the property purchase goes through.

-A Full Structural Survey can take as long as a whole day depending on the size of the property.
+It can take as long as a full day to carry out a Full Structural Survey, however, this does depend on the size of the property.

-New build properties work slightly differently.
-There is a property survey specialised for them called a Snagging Survey.
-This survey will point out both minor and major issues, it could be anywhere from a missing hinge on a door to cracks in the ceiling.
+If you have accepted an offer on a new build, the survey will work slightly differently.
+There is a type of survey especially for new builds called a Snagging Survey.
+It points out both minor and major issues, like a missing hinge on a door to cracks in the ceiling.

-If the new build has already been built and it’s ready for you to move into, ideally, you want to get a snagging survey carried out on it prior to moving in.
-This way, you have the power to negotiate pricing if there is anything wrong with the property.
+When the new has already been built and it’s ready for you to move into, it’s wise for you to get a snagging survey carried out on it before moving in.
+By doing this, you are giving yourself the option to negotiate to price if there are any issues with the property.

-You can obtain the services of a surveyor to carry out a Homebuyers report or building survey through the Royal Institution of Chartered Surveyors.
+If you are looking for a surveyor to carry out a Homebuyer report or building survey, you can obtain these services through the Royal Institution of Charted Surveyors.